blittle/jstesting/README.md

 Add in module loading, unit testing, and automation...and things get hairy.
 Until the community comes to a solution, this repo provides a boilerplate for getting up and running with AMD and unit test automation.

-Most of what is listed here is learned through painful experience at my day job (http://simplifile.com).
+Most of what is listed here is learned through painful experience at my day job.
 If you know of better ways to solve these problems, please let me know!